Mass media in Afghanistan: Digital media

 Digital media is gradually increasing in Afghanistan.
-A number of online newspapers are available, including Afghanistan Times, Ariana News, Bakhtar News Agency, Khaama Press, Pajhwok Afghan News, TOLOnews, The Afghan Times and Voice of Jihad.
-According to a 2020 estimate, over 7 million residents, which is roughly 18% of the population, had access to the internet.
+A number of online newspapers are available, including Afghanistan Times, Ariana News, Bakhtar News Agency, Jawedan, Khaama Press, Pajhwok Afghan News, TOLOnews, The Afghan Times and Voice of Jihad.
 In 2019, Afghanistan had about 9,240,000 regular internet users.

 Magazines

 A popular Afghan magazine that was published in the 20th century was the Zhvandūn.

 Newspapers

 Afghanistan has nearly 1,500 print media as of 2019.
 The principal daily newspapers are the state-owned Anis, Arman-e Melli, and the privately owned Afghanistan Group of Newspapers which includes The Daily Outlook Afghanistan (The first Independent English Newspaper of Afghanistan) and The Daily Afghanistan in local languages of Dari and Pashto, Cheragh, founded by first Afghan lady journalist Kathreen Wida in December 2003, Eslah, and The Afghan Times and Khaama Press My Voice Weekly Newspaper and Eradeh, Hewad, Ittefaq-e Islam, and Shari'at.
 The circulation of independent print publications has been confined primarily to the Kabul region.
 About 500 publications are now registered in the country.